DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 {{< hint info >}}

 I use [worker-loader](https://webpack.js.org/loaders/worker-loader/) to seamlessly import the worker.
-This simply do all the manual work for you.
+This package does all the manual work for you.
 If you don't use anything to import the worker, you will need to set it up [manually](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 {{< /hint >}}

-To be honest, I compared the speed of the sychronous and asynchronous version, and it's not really faster using a Worker.
-Spawning a worker and transfering data from the host to it are slow operations.
+To be honest, I compared the speed of the sychronous and asynchronous version, and it's not really faster using a worker.
+Spawning it and transfering data from the host are slow operations.

-A better idea would be to use a worker only when the volume to generate has a higher dimensions, and use a synchronous version on slower volumes.
+A better idea would be to use a worker only when the volume to generate has higher dimensions, and use a synchronous version on slower volumes.

-For learning purposes, I still thought it was a good idea to create a custom worker.

 ### Performance: Loop Unrolling